Slavery and human trafficking statement for the financial year ending 31 March 2025

 Training and continuing vigilance

-We operate mandatory modern slavery e-learning training for our all of our workforce, which staff are required to complete every 12 months and we monitor compliance across the Group.
+We operate mandatory modern slavery e-learning training for our all our workforce, which staff are required to complete every 12 months, and we monitor compliance across the Group.
 The training is designed to raise awareness of modern slavery, including what signs to look for, how this may be relevant to their business activity and how to report any suspected cases.
 In addition, all managers within the Group attend a 12-month leadership development programme and receive introductory training on modern slavery as part of the managerial responsibilities section.

 Declaration

-This statement is made pursuant to section 54(1) of the Act for the financial year ending 31 March 2024 (1 April 2023 to 31 March 2024).
-It has been approved by Places for People Group Limited’s board of directors on 22 May 2024 and the boards of directors of each of the Group’s subsidiaries required to make a statement under the Act.
+This statement is made pursuant to section 54(1) of the Act for the financial year ending 31 March 2025 (1 April 2024 to 31 March 2025).
+It has been approved by Places for People Group Limited’s board of directors on 21 May 2025 and the boards of directors of each of the Group’s subsidiaries required to make a statement under the Act.